Skip to main content

 What Causes Bladder Cancer?

-Researchers do not know exactly what causes most bladder cancers.
-But they have found some risk factors (see Bladder Cancer Risk Factors ) and are starting to understand how they cause cells in the bladder to become cancer.
+Researchers don’t know exactly what causes most bladder cancers.
+But they have found some risk factors (see Bladder Cancer Risk Factors ) and are starting to understand how some of them might cause cells in the bladder to become cancer.

-Certain changes in the DNA inside normal bladder cells can make them grow abnormally and form cancers.
+Certain changes in the DNA inside normal bladder cells can make them grow out of control.
 DNA is the chemical in our cells that makes up our genes, which control how our cells function.
-We usually look like our parents because they are the source of our DNA, but DNA affects more than just how we look.
+We usually look like our parents because they are the source of our DNA, but our genes affect more than just how we look.

 Acquired gene mutations

 The gene changes that lead to bladder cancer are not the same in all people.
-Acquired changes in certain genes, such as the TP53 or RB1 tumor suppressor genes and the FGFR and RAS oncogenes, are thought to be important in the development of some bladder cancers.
-Changes in these and similar genes may also make some bladder cancers more likely to grow and spread into the bladder wall than others.
-Research in this field is aimed at developing tests that can find bladder cancers at an early stage by finding their DNA changes.
+Acquired changes in certain genes, such as the TP53 or RB1 tumor suppressor genes and the FGFR3, PIK3CA, and HRAS oncogenes, are thought to be important in the development of some bladder cancers.
+Changes in these and similar genes may also make some bladder cancers more likely to grow and spread than others.

 Inherited gene mutations

-Some people inherit gene changes from their parents that increase their risk of bladder cancer.
+Some people inherit gene changes from their parents that increase their risk of bladder cancer (see Bladder Cancer Risk Factors).
 But bladder cancer does not often run in families, and inherited gene mutations are not thought to be a major cause of this disease.

-Some people seem to inherit a reduced ability to detoxify (break down) and get rid of certain types of cancer-causing chemicals.
+Some people inherit changes in genes (such as GSTM1 and NAT2) that lower their ability to detoxify (break down) and get rid of certain types of cancer-causing chemicals.
 These people are more sensitive to the cancer-causing effects of tobacco smoke and certain industrial chemicals.
 Researchers have developed tests to identify such people, but these tests are not routinely done.
 It’s not certain how helpful the results of such tests might be, since doctors already recommend that all people avoid tobacco smoke and hazardous industrial chemicals.

 The American Cancer Society medical and editorial content team

 Genetics Home Reference.
 Bladder Cancer.
-Causes.
-Accessed at https://medlineplus.gov/genetics/condition/bladder-cancer/#genes on December 7, 2018.
+Accessed at https://medlineplus.gov/genetics/condition/bladder-cancer on October 13, 2023.

 Letašiová S, Medvedová A, Šovcíková A, et al. Bladder cancer, a review of the environmental risk factors.
 Environ Health.
 2012;11 Suppl 1:S11.